When will I be awarded?

 How can I drop and add classes in the summer term?

 As a result of the summer registration hold, you will need to speak with the Office of Financial Aid & Scholarships prior to the hold being removed so you can adjust your schedule.
+For this reason, it is important to have your summer registration finalized prior to submitting your JMU 2014 Summer School Financial Aid Application.

 Why do I have a hold on my account and does it effect my fall registration?